 #8) Verify that images and other content adapt dynamically at breakpoints.

-Tools to Test a Responsive Website
+Tools for Testing a Responsive Website

 #3) Designmodo – A tool to test and capture responsive screenshots of website designs.